kenken64/plzstandupBot/README.md

 Important: In contrast, the dedicated balancing session logs (for example logs/balancing_robot_20250915_003442.log) show excellent performance around a setpoint of ~180.22° with small steady-state error (typically ±0.20° to ±0.45°) and smooth, well-damped motor activity.
 This confirms the current control strategy and gains are capable of tight balance when calibration and conditions are nominal.

-Current PID settings (see src/main.cpp): Kp = 7.0, Ki = 0.03, Kd = 1.2 (gentler response)
+**Current PID settings** (see src/main.cpp): Kp = 12.0, Ki = 0.015, Kd = 2.5 (optimized for responsiveness)

-Recommendations based on current settings:
-- Keep the above gains for general operation; they produce smooth, stable balance in the dedicated logs.
+**Recommendations for tuning**:
+- Use Bluetooth live tuning for real-time optimization
-- If a future run shows a persistent ~4–5° offset like in this monitor.log:
+- If persistent offset occurs: recalibrate IMU during startup
-  - Recalibrate the IMU at startup and ensure the robot is held upright during the 20 reading calibration window
-  - Check battery voltage and mechanical friction/stiction
+- Check battery voltage and mechanical friction
-  - Optionally raise Ki slightly (e.g., Ki = 0.08) to reduce steady-state error; keep Kp, Kd unchanged
-  - Verify setpoint auto-calibration is completing (you should see "Calibrated setpoint:" in the serial log)
+- Use GUI sliders for incremental gain adjustment
+- Monitor telemetry data for feedback during tuning

 ### Performance Visualization Tool